applicaster/developer.applicaster.com/content/group-chat-analytics/group-chat-analytics.md

 # GroupChat Analytics Events

-Note: All the data is currently being sent to GoogleAnalytics only given that GoogleAnalytics ID is configured as outlined in the [GroupChat documentation](http://developer.applicaster.com/docs/internal/group-chat-setup)
+Note: All the data is currently being sent to GoogleAnalytics only, given that GoogleAnalytics ID is configured as outlined in the [GroupChat documentation](http://developer.applicaster.com/docs/internal/group-chat-setup)

 Event Name | Insight
 --------------- | ---------------